Housing Hub Listing Quality and Safety Measures

 User Feedback

-Leveraging insights from ongoing feedback from User Groups with the various types of Housing Hub users that includes Seekers, Supporters, and Providers, we are making constant updates and adding or improving features to raise the value of the Housing Hub for all users.
+Leveraging insights from user groups and ongoing feedback from website users, the Housing Hub frequently adds or improves features, to raise the value of the Housing Hub for all users.

 Listing Guidelines & Support